dub3-space/base-lily-module/README.md

 ```
 note that `f60b1fa379b28d3d2702d55d5e0235837af61557` is the sha of the commit I want to reference to lilypad.
 you need to change this with the commit you want to use

+## PAY ATTENTION
+The docker image need to be built with `--platform linux/amd64` tag otherwise lilypad won't like it